Surviving the Tax Season – The What, Why and How of Corporate Actions

 A corporate action will fall into one of three categories: mandatory, voluntary, or mandatory with choice.

-mandatory corporate action is an event initiated by a corporation’s board of directors that will affect all shareholders.
+A mandatory corporate action is an event initiated by a corporation’s board of directors that will affect all shareholders.
 The term “mandatory” is misleading, however, as the shareholder is just a passive beneficiary of the corporate action and no action needs to be taken by the holder.

-voluntary corporate action is an action where the shareholders elect to participate in the action.
+A voluntary corporate action is an action where the shareholders elect to participate in the action.
 A response is required for the corporation to process the action.
 An example of a voluntary corporate action is a tender offer.
 A corporation may request share holders to tender their shares at a pre-determined price.
 Shareholders send their responses to the corporation’s agents, and the corporation will send the proceeds of the action to the shareholders who elect to participate.
 Other types of voluntary actions include rights issue, making buyback offers to the shareholders while delisting the company from the stock exchange etc.

-mandatory with choice corporate action is a mandatory corporate action where shareholders are given the opportunity to choose among several options, such as a cash or a stock dividend with one of the options set as a default.
+A mandatory with choice corporate action is a mandatory corporate action where shareholders are given the opportunity to choose among several options, such as a cash or a stock dividend with one of the options set as a default.
 In the event a shareholder does not submit the election, the default option will be applied.

 Does TradeLog automatically adjust for all mandatory corporate actions?